 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ markedly from management's current judgments.
+The provision for credit losses is considered a significant estimate, see Note D for the Company's policies on risk rating of the mortgage and lease portfolio.
 The fair value of compensation expense related to membership options is considered a significant estimate due to the variability of estimates of expected life, risk-free interest rate, expected dividends, and volatility utilized in the calculation of fair value.
 While management's estimates of fair value of compensation expense are reasonable, the actual results could differ and have a significant impact on the financial statements.

-11. Significant Accounting Standards Applicable In Future Years
+11. Significant Accounting Standard Applicable In Future Years Allowance for Loan and Lease Losses